Focus

 Table of Contents

-The Identity Security component of SSPM uses information from a Salesforce instance and from your identity provider to give you visibility into human and non-human account risks.
+The Identity Security component of SSPM uses information from a an application instance and from your identity provider to give you visibility into human and non-human account risks.

-The Identity Security component of SSPM uses information from a Salesforce instance and, optionally, your identity provider to give you visibility into Salesforce account risks.
+The Identity Security component of SSPM uses information from a Salesforce or Office 365 instance and, optionally, your identity provider to give you visibility into account risks.
 The Identity Security dashboard displays risks for human accounts and also for non-human accounts.
-Human accounts are accounts that are associated with an individual who accesses Salesforce through a web interface with ID and password credentials.
-Non-human accounts are typically services that authenticate to a Salesforce API by using a token or an API key.
-By connecting to your Salesforce instance, the Identity Security component helps you identify common account risks so you can take action.
+Human accounts are accounts that are associated with an individual who accesses the application through a web interface with ID and password credentials.
+Non-human accounts are typically services that authenticate to the application's API by using a token or an API key.
+By connecting to your Salesforce or Office 365 instance, the Identity Security component helps you identify common account risks so you can take action.

 1. To navigate to the Identity Security dashboard, select Posture Security Identity.